Arab Brazilians: Immigration to Brazil

 Arab immigration to Brazil started in the 1890s as Lebanese and Syrian people fled the political and economic instability caused by the collapse of the Ottoman Empire; the majority were Christian but there were also many Muslims.
 Immigration peaked around World War II.
+Arab immigrants were among the largest non-European immigrant groups to Brazil.
+Groups in Brazil who may have protested against the immigration of non-Europeans were less concerned, since many of the immigrants from Syria, Lebanon and North Africa were Christians.
+Fewer than 200,000 Middle Eastern and Arab immigrants arrived in Brazil, who eventually dispersed in many different cities.

-19th century, most of them coming from Lebanon and Syria, later from other parts of the Arab world.
+By the 19th century, most of the immigrants arrived from Lebanon and Syria, and later from other parts of the Arab world.
 When they were first processed in the ports of Brazil, they were counted as Turks because they carried passports issued by the Turkish Ottoman Empire that ruled the present day territories of Lebanon and Syria.
 There were many causes for Arabs to leave their homelands in the Ottoman Empire; overpopulation in Lebanon, conscription in Lebanon and Syria, and religious persecution by the Ottoman Turks.
 Arab immigration to Brazil grew also after World War I and the rest of the 20th century, and concentrated in the states of São Paulo, Mato Grosso do Sul, Minas Gerais, Goiás, and Rio de Janeiro.

 Most Arab immigrants in Brazil were Christians, Muslims being a minority.
 Intermarriage between Brazilians of Arab descent and other Brazilians, regardless of ethnicity or religious affiliation, is very high; most Brazilians of Arab descent only have one parent of Arab origin.
 As a result of this, the new generations of Brazilians of Arab descent show marked language shift away from Arabic.
 Only a few speak any Arabic, and such knowledge is often limited to a few basic words.
 Instead the majority, especially those of younger generations, speak Portuguese as a first language.

 The Brazilian and Lebanese governments claim there are 7 to 10 million Brazilians of Lebanese descent.
 Also, the Brazilian government claims there are 4 million Brazilians of Syrian descent.
-However, those numbers might an overestimate, given that an official survey conducted by the Brazilian Institute of Geography and Statistics (IBGE) in 2008 showed that less than 1 million Brazilians claimed any Middle-Eastern origin (only 0.9% of white Brazilian respondents said they had family origins in the Middle East).
+However, those numbers might be an overestimate, given that an official survey conducted by the Brazilian Institute of Geography and Statistics (IBGE) in 2008 showed that less than 1 million Brazilians claimed any Middle-Eastern origin (only 0.9% of white Brazilian respondents said they had family origins in the Middle East).